Mohamed bin Zayed honors 12 personalities with “Abu Dhabi Award”

 The ceremony was witnessed by His Highness Sheikh Tahnoun bin Mohammed Al Nahyan, representative of the ruler in the Al Ain region, and Lieutenant General Sheikh Saif bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Interior, and His Highness Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Presidential Affairs, and His Highness Sheikh Khalid bin Mohammed bin Zayed Al Nahyan, Member of the Abu Dhabi Executive Council, Chairman of the Abu Dhabi Executive Office, His Highness Sheikh Hamdan bin Mohammed bin Zayed Al Nahyan, His Excellency Sheikh Nahyan bin Mubarak Al Nahyan, Minister of Tolerance and Coexistence, Sheikh Mohammed bin Hamad bin Tahnoun Al Nahyan, Chairman of the Board of Directors of Abu Dhabi Airports and Sheikh Hazza bin Tahnoun Al Nahyan Undersecretary of the Court of the Ruler’s Representative in the Al Ain Region, Sheikh Dhiab bin Tahnoun Al Nahyan, Sheikh Khalifa bin Tahnoun bin Mohammed Al Nahyan, Executive Director of the Office of Martyrs’ Families in the Court of the Crown Prince of Abu Dhabi, and Sheikh Zayed bin Tahnoun Al Nahyan, Director of the Ruler’s Representative Office in the Al Ain region, next to the honored families and a number The invitees.

-Lt.
-Gen. Obaid Muhammad Al Kaabi, retired from the United Arab Emirates, who is considered one of the elite founders of the armed forces, as he spent five decades in the service of the nation in addition to his great role in spreading awareness about social issues through councils and lectures.
+The honorees are: – Retired Lieutenant General Obaid Muhammad Al Kaabi from the United Arab Emirates, who is considered one of the elite founders of the armed forces, as he spent five decades in the service of the nation in addition to his great role in spreading awareness about social issues through councils and lectures.

 Fatima Al-Rifai from the United Arab Emirates for her great contributions to the development of the nursing sector over the past three decades.